 - That the FRO is necessary to protect the plaintiff from future acts of domestic violence.

-Where are Restraining Orders Heard in Mercer County?
+Where are Final Restraining Orders Heard in Mercer County?

-These types of hearings occur in the family division of the Mercer County Superior Courthouse which is located at 175 South Broad Street in Trenton.
-If the Defendant is also charged criminal with stalking, kidnapping, sexual assault, aggravated assault or false imprisonment than those charged will be litigated in the Criminal Division of the Mercer County Superior Courthouse.
-As touched upon above, do to the nature of the charges, the parties will be forced to appear in front of a Judge within 10 days of the issuance of the TRO.
+These types of hearings occur in the Chancery Division, Family Part of the Mercer County Superior Courthouse, which is located at 175 South Broad Street in Trenton.
+If the Defendant is also charged with an indictable (felony) criminal complaint like stalking, kidnapping, sexual assault, aggravated assault or false imprisonment then those charges will be litigated in the Criminal Division of the Mercer County Superior Courthouse.
+Conversely, if the Defendant is charged with a disorderly persons offense (misdemeanor) criminal complaint then like: harassment, trespassing, criminal mischief or simple assault then those charges will be litigated in the local Municipal Court.
+It is important to highlight, if a criminal charge is filed, this will be in addition to the TRO.
+That means that even though the cases derive from the same set of facts and involve the same parties, they will be litigated in two separate court proceedings.
+As touched upon above, due to the nature of the allegations domestic violence allegations, the parties will be forced to appear in front of a Judge within ten (10) days of the issuance of the TRO.
 Therefore, is imperative that you speak to an experienced domestic violence defense attorney as soon as possible about your options.
 If an FRO is granted the Judge will be forced to impose rather significant consequences.

-What are the Ramifications for an Restraining Order in NJ?
+What are the Ramifications of a Final Restraining Order in NJ?

-Although an FRO is technically civil in nature, the penalties if granted can be worse.
+Although an FRO is technically civil in nature, the penalties if granted can be crippling to a Defendant’s future.
 If an FRO is granted in New Jersey a Defendant would be:

 - Forbidden from returning to their residence;